 Also, the 200-500 begs for a tripod or at least a monopod.
 This one is comfortably hand-holdable.
 So it's a fundamental choice.
 If you want to shoot birds and other wildlife most of the time and are willing to use a tripod or at least a monopod, buy the 200-500.
 If you want to be able to reach way out there but want flexibility in focal length and don't want to use a tripod or monopod, buy this one, especially if you can find a good used one, as I did.
 After an extensive search, I paid, for an example with no discernible defects, almost exactly what a new 200-500 would have cost.

 The pros are the same with this one as with the 200-500 except that you lose the 400-500 range.
 But you gain in greater focal length flexibility and not having to use a tripod, even for keeper shots at slow shutter speeds.
 The 200-500 can do that, too, but your arm gets tired pretty quickly with that one.
 Not with this one.
-Image quality all the way out is just as good as with the 200-500 I tested, in the overlapping focal lengths.
+Image quality all the way out is virtually as good as with the 200-500 I tested, in the overlapping focal lengths.
 315mm to 400mm is maybe sharper with the 200-500, but not by much.

 The other two cons are:

 1. the poorly designed tripod collar.
-I don't use a tripod, but it doesn't even serve as a secure carrying handle, as the one that comes with the 200-500.
+I don't use a tripod, but it barely even serves as a carrying handle, as does the one that comes with the 200-500.
 I initially packed it away, as most people probably do, but then did find one use for it: If securely mounted on the lens, upside down, it does allow me to pick up my D7200 with lens attached, with one hand, without fear of dropping it all.
-Following someone else's suggestion, I now turn it at a right angle to the line of sight, to place a finger or two under it while I press the shutter release, to counterbalance the movement from my "trigger finger."
+Following someone else's suggestion, I also turn it at a right angle to the line of sight, to place a finger or two under it while I press the shutter release, to counterbalance the movement from my "trigger finger."
 That does steady it.

 2. the price.
 It's a very complex and, therefore, expensive lens.
 Being made in Japan instead of China, as the 200-500 is, undoubtedly adds even more to the cost of production.
 I would never have considered buying one at even a refurbish price, which is far higher than a new 200-500.
 But as I say, I found this one - a USA model 80-400 AF-S G - at the same price as a new 200-500.
 So I grabbed it.